Family Activities and Events at T&T 2018 - Rain or Shine!

 Make Your Own Root Beer

-Did you know that root beer originally came from Sassafras roots?
-Help make a batch the old-fashioned way by boiling the Sassafras roots over an open campfire.
-You also roast marshmallows while the root beer boils!
+Did you know that root beer originally came roots?
+Help make a batch the old-fashioned way by boiling the Sassafras roots over a campfire.
+You can also roast marshmallows while the roots cook!

 The Storybook Trail Grand Opening!

 Be among the first to join our storytellers and explore the trail — literally! — of a children’s nature story, Over in the Forest: Come and Take a Peek.
 This new, permanent exhibit features book “pages” which are posted on signs along the Meadow Trail, behind the park’s Visitor Center.

 All kids who love to build and play in forts will want to visit Fort Cumberland.
 We'll have branches and connectors for kids to build their own rustic structures, or explore the ones already built.